VadimLo/fragment-stars-api/README.md

 # 🌟 Flacker Stars API

-## The Ultimate Telegram Stars Trading Platform on TON Blockchain
+## Fragment Telegram Stars Platform on TON Blockchain

-Flacker Stars API provides a seamless gateway for **buying and selling Telegram Stars** through the TON blockchain network.
+Flacker Stars API provides a seamless gateway for **buying Telegram Stars** through the TON blockchain network.
 Our API transforms the way users interact with Telegram's Stars feature, offering a secure and efficient transaction ecosystem.

 ---